Chart Color Schemes

 Population growth drivers in Gowrie Junction are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Gowrie Junction statistical area (Lv2) is around 2,383.
-This figure represents an increase of 141 people since the 2021 Census, which reported a population of 2,242.
-The latest estimate is based on AreaSearch's validation of new addresses and examination of the ABS' ERP data release from June 2024, along with additional validated new addresses since the Census date.
-This results in a population density ratio of 92 persons per square kilometer.
-Over the past decade, ending in 2021, Gowrie Junction (SA2) has shown resilient growth patterns with a compound annual growth rate of 2.4%, outpacing its SA3 area.
-The primary driver for this growth was interstate migration, contributing approximately 61.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Gowrie Junction is around 2,380.
+This reflects a growth of 138 people since the 2021 Census, which reported a population of 2,242.
+The latest estimate by AreaSearch, based on ERP data release by ABS in June 2024 and additional validated new addresses since the Census date, puts the resident population at 2,373.
+This results in a density ratio of 92 persons per square kilometer.
+Over the past decade, Gowrie Junction has shown resilient growth with a compound annual growth rate of 2.4%, outperforming its SA3 area.
+Interstate migration contributed approximately 61.0% to overall population gains during recent periods.

-However, all drivers including natural growth and overseas migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-Age category splits are applied proportionally in line with ABS Greater Capital Region projections released in 2023.
-Population projections indicate an above median growth for regional areas nationally.
-By 2041, the Gowrie Junction (SA2) is expected to expand by 530 persons, reflecting a total increase of 26.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024, using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Population projections indicate an above median growth for regional areas nationally, with Gowrie Junction expected to expand by 516 persons to 2041, reflecting a total increase of 26.3% over the 17 years.

 Frequently Asked Questions - Population